- If you find yourself in hot water with debt, it's important to know how to approach and manage the situation.

 If there is absolutely no way you can afford to repay the debt and you don’t own any property you can sell, then you may decide to do nothing.
 BUT you need to remember that the creditor has 6 years to commence proceedings against you to recover the debt, 12 years if there’s a court order obtained against you, and that’s an awfully long time to have it hanging over your head.
 The longer you leave it, the more interest will accrue and the higher the total amount owed will be.

-I don’t owe the debt the debt collector is claiming OR I only owe part of the debt claimed.
+What if I don’t owe the debt that the debt collector is claiming OR I only owe part of the debt claimed?

 There are situations where the creditor may have made a mistake and you don’t actually owe what they claim.
-Examples of situations like that include:
+Examples of these situations include: